amzn/smoke-framework-application-generate/README.md

 # Migration to using the generator as an SPM Plugin

 Starting with Swift 5.6, this generator can be used during the build process to avoid having to check the fully code-generated model, client and http1 integration files into the source repository.
 This section describes the steps to migrate a Smoke-framework based application to using this generator as a plugin.

+This generator can still be run manually from the command line to generate operation and test stubs after adding operations to the model file.
+Changes to the model file that only change payload of existing operations will no longer require this generator to be run manually.

 ## Step 1: Use build tools 5.6